JSB-0110/The_Cathedral_and_the_Bazaar/README.md

 # The Cathedral and the Bazaar

+Copyright © 2000 Eric S. Raymond

-The Cathedral and the Bazaar by Eric S. Raymond Translation by Ajou University
+The Cathedral and the Bazaar by Eric S. Raymond

+Copyright © 2020 Ajou University

+Translate in Korean by Ajou University

+Permission is granted to copy, distribute and/or modify this document under the terms of the Open Publication License, version 2.0.

+$Date: 2020/10/08 09:02:14 $

 ### 문서이력

-* KLDP를 참조하여 복사함 2011/02/08
 * merge version 3.0 from http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html
+* KLDP 번역 2011/02/08 버전을 병합함

 ### Abstract